-Yes.
-I am in network with Passport, Tricare and Wellcare.
+I am in network with Wellcare.
 For other insurances I am out of network, which often costs more out of pocket than using an in-network provider.
 Some insurances have a way to request that I be treated as an in-network provider for your care.
 I also offer a discount for clients paying in cash when I am not billing insurance.
 If you choose that option, I can provide you with a receipt so that you can submit reimbursement or have my fee applied to your deductible.

 What is included in your fee?

 I believe prenatal care is essential in order to monitor your health, make sure you are informed and well prepared, and to get to know your wishes for your birth.
 Also, the first few weeks postpartum can be difficult and are critical to establishing a good breastfeeding relationship.
 For these reasons, my fee includes all prenatal and postpartum care as well as the birth and the assistant's fee.
 My fee does not include lab tests, ultrasounds, care given by other providers (e.g. if you need to see a specialist), and RhoGam.
 Lab work and ultrasounds are billed directly to your or your insurance company.
 If I am billing your insurance and you need RhoGam, I will bill your insurance for the RhoGam.